Technical Direction

 The Outcome

-The result was a production-ready MDR terminal template built with the same internal logic as the original series assets.
-The project reached people with direct connections to the show's production, who confirmed the recreation was accurate and noted that what appears on screen is real software the actors interact with.
-That response led to genuine conversations about FUI design and the line between fan work and professional-grade technical execution.
+The result was a working MDR terminal template, built to behave the same way as the original.
+Posting it online turned up people who had worked on the show, who confirmed the recreation was accurate and mentioned that what appears on screen is real software the actors interact with.